What is brand monitoring?

 Step 2: Map the channels where your audiences have conversations

 Not every brand needs to monitor the same channels.
-A B2B technology company will find more relevant signals in trade press, LinkedIn, and industry forums than on TikTok.
-A consumer brand may need to track Reddit threads and social video comments as closely as mainstream news.
-Effective brand monitoring starts with where perception is actually being shaped, not just where your brand publishes content.
+A B2B technology company may prioritize trade press, LinkedIn, and industry forums.
+A consumer brand may need to track TikTok, Instagram, Reddit, reviews, and social video comments.
+Start with the places where perception is actually being shaped.

 Step 3: Build your keyword and query framework

-- Core brand terms: your brand name, product names, and all common variations
+- Core brand terms: your brand name, product names, and common variations

 - Campaign and content keywords: hashtags, campaign names, and messaging themes

-- Competitor terms:brand names and key products of your primary competitors
+- Competitor terms: competitor brand names and key products

 - Crisis signal clusters: negative keyword combinations that indicate complaints, issues, or emerging risk